 B'Elanna smiled kindly.
 "No…not at all.
 There could be 150,000 people onboard and it would still be possible to be lonely."

 Kathryn looked towards the kitchen, the light from there leaving half her face in shadow.
-“I often have trouble sleeping.
-I lie awake analyzing it…reliving our time out here and…” She looked back at B'Elanna.
-“It scares me at times how close I’ve come to being killed out here…how often that’s happened.”
+"I often have trouble sleeping.
+I lie awake analysing it…reliving our time out here and…" She looked back at B'Elanna.
+"It scares me at times how close I've come to being killed…how often that's happened."
 She shrugged.
-“I think about how my luck won’t hold out forever and how I’ll have little or nothing to show for it all…”
+"I think about how my luck won't hold out forever and how I'll have little or nothing to show for it all…"

 She licked at her lips.
 "Most of the time when I'm out and about, it's fine.
 But then I return to my quarters and they're empty…and then the walls start to close in and…" She stopped and seemed to realize her words.
 She sat up.
 "B'Elanna, I'm sorry.
 I don't know where this is coming from.
 I've no right to…"